-In the credit union biz, the financial tools that function the same way as CDs are known as share certificates.
-Both are government-insured for up to $250,000, but share certificates often offer better rates of return.
-At Amplify Credit Union, you can buy such certificates for as little as $500, with no monthly fees.
-Better yet, higher balances mean better rates at Amplify.
+CDs are government-insured for up to $250,000, and at Amplify Credit Union, you can buy such certificates for as little as $500, with no monthly fees.
+Better yet, the higher your balance the higher your rate at Amplify.

 How Can I Ladder My CDs?

-You might start the CD Laddering process by shopping around for the best ROI on share certificates, a number indicated by the dividend rates being promoted.
-At Amplify, share certificate dividends are compounded and deposited quarterly.
+You might start the CD laddering process by shopping around for the best ROI on certificates, a number indicated by the interest rates being promoted.
+At Amplify, the Certificate Interest is compounded and deposited quarterly.

 When developing a laddering strategy, you should consider the following: ROI you need, when it’s needed, the liquid cash you’ll need during the life of the certificates, the amount you can afford to have unavailable for the long term, and the likelihood of rising interest rates.
-Experts at your credit union can use their industry knowledge and experience to help you formulate that strategy, or you can check out Amplify’s handy share certificate calculator to predict potential earnings.
+Our experts here at Amplify Credit Union have the industry knowledge and experience to help you formulate that strategy — or, you can check out the handy certificate calculator on our website to predict potential earnings.

 In a scenario offering a wide safety net for your portfolio, you might divide a chunk of money into five certificates maturing at increasingly longer intervals.
-As such a $10,000 sum would be split into $2,000 amounts that mature at increasingly better interest rates in 12 months, 24 months, 36 months, 48 months and 60 months, respectively.
-At the end of the first year, you would re-invest the 12-month proceeds into another 60-month certificate with better interest; after that one of your certificates matures each year, allowing you the freedom to buy in more certificates or place your money somewhere else.
+For example, you could split $10,000 into five $2,000 CDs that mature at increasingly better interest rates in 12 months, 24 months, 36 months, 48 months, and 60 months, respectively.
+At the end of the first year, you would re-invest the 12-month proceeds into another 60-month certificate with better interest; after that one of your certificates matures each year, allowing you the freedom to buy more certificates or place your money in a different kind of investment.

-For even greater flexibility, of course, you can buy certificates that mature in three, six or nine-month increments, though you’ll sacrifice the higher interest inherent with longer-term certificates.
+For even greater flexibility, you may also choose to buy certificates that mature in three, six, or nine-month increments, though you’ll sacrifice the higher interest inherent with longer-term certificates.
 You may want to consider a federally insured Money Market Account or Savings Account for funds you need on-hand.

 Either way, having more frequent access to your funds through laddering can help you budget more accurately and save you from any early withdrawal financial penalties caused by unforeseen circumstances.
-Plus, CDs and share certificates represent a sure thing when it comes to ROI.
+Plus, CDs represent a sure thing when it comes to ROI.

 Diversifying Your Entire Savings Portfolio

-So now that you know how to ladder your CDs and share certificates, you can also use Money Markets and traditional Savings Accounts to further diversify your assets, earnings, and liquidity.
-Federally insured Money Market Accounts are a great way to maintain liquidity while still earning a higher APY than your funds would earn in your Checking or Savings Account.
+So now that you know how to ladder your CDs, you can also use Money Markets and traditional Savings Accounts to further diversify your assets, earnings, and liquidity.
+Money Market Accounts are a great way to maintain liquidity while still earning a higher APY than your funds would earn in your Checking or Savings Account.